What are the most common household toxins for pets?

 - Raw or undercooked meat

-Never leave food where your pet can reach it, and keep pets out of the kitchen when children are eating to prevent them from gobbling up dropped food.
+Never leave food where your pet can reach it and keep pets out of the kitchen when children are eating to prevent them from gobbling up dropped food.

 What about prescription veterinary products?

-Prescription animal medications are often flavored to increase palatability, so pets may mistake them for treats and eat more than prescribed.
+Prescription animal medications often are flavored to increase palatability, so pets may mistake them for treats and eat more than prescribed.
 Inquisitive pets may even eat pills that aren’t flavored, so keep all medications out of your pet’s reach.
 Remember, animals can chew through plastic bottles, so child-proof may not mean pet-proof.

 What other household items are dangerous to my pet?

 Products designed to kill rodents are particularly dangerous to pets, who may be tempted to eat the tasty bricks, granules, or pellets left out for mice and rats.
 Rodenticides kill rodents by causing internal bleeding, high calcium levels, brain swelling, or toxic gas production.
-Never put rat bait out where your pet can find it, and keep your pet confined to your yard to prevent him from eating your neighbors’ rodenticides.
+Never put rat bait out where your pet can find it and keep your pet confined to your yard to prevent him from eating your neighbors’ rodenticides.

 Insecticides and pets